PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 ### Why is it useful?

-Any businesses that interact in a very direct, tangible way with customers should be measuring their CSAT: think retailers, restaurants, and customer support.
-On the flipside, businesses that rely on very transactional relationships with customers (gas stations) or high-value, single-purchase businesses (car dealerships) should place higher importance on other metrics.
+Any businesses that interact in a very direct, tangible way with customers on a regular basis should be measuring their CSAT: think customer support, for example.
+On the flipside, businesses that rely on very transactional relationships with customers, such as online retailers, or high-value, single-purchase businesses should place higher importance on other metrics.

 ### How to calculate your CSAT score